 Extra bits we’ve done for our morning time during middle school

 The day’s events, as they’ve gotten older our schedules have gotten more complex.
 It’s helpful to talk through all of that when we’re in the same place.
+Future Ticia 2023 adds, I now have a weekly dry erase board I TRY, emphasis on try to keep up to date, but that does not always happen.
+We still have a daily what is going on.

 Daily paragraph.
 For most of seventh grade, my kids wrote a daily paragraph to my husband to work on their writing skills.
 It’s amazing how much their writing changed after that.